SEC filing: Finding forms

 All forms are filed with the SEC, and many can be found for free in the SEC's EDGAR database.
 There are also several other portals that specialize in sorting information found in individual forms, such as the financial search engine, AlphaSense.
+New platforms leveraging AI, like stockinsights.ai, are emerging to provide advanced features to navigate these filings.

-Forms which are not found in EDGAR include the Form PF, which is used for private funds and is kept confidential per the Dodd–Frank Act.
+Forms which are not found in EDGAR include Form PF, which is used for private funds and is kept confidential per the Dodd–Frank Act.